The comment below came across my Twitter and it struck me… but, not in a good way.

 Is that true?
-As an artist and arts scholar it struck me as “off” but I had to think about it for a while.
+As an artist and art scholar, it struck me as “off” but I had to think about it for a while.

-I would argue that God’s Logos is revealed to people in many ways.
+God’s Logos is revealed to people in many ways.
 Certainly through scripture and through nature.
-But, also through the love we show, through math and science, through music, through art, through movies, through more ways than I can put in this blog post.
+But, also through the love we show, through math and science, through music, through art, through movies, through more ways than I can put in this short essay.
 If that is true, the film is not just chaff.
 In fact, I believe this thinking is part of why Christian arts and films are often powerless.
-We on some level, often unconsciously, do not believe that the Holy Spirit uses the movies to speak to the audience.
-The movie is just a tool for the message, for the “Scripture in those movies.”
+We on some level, often unconsciously, do not believe that the Holy Spirit uses movies to speak to the audience.
+A movie is just a tool for the message, for the “Scripture in those movies.”

 But, scripture itself is not a simple message.
 It is not all propositional statements about God.
 It is a mixture of letters, songs, poetry, and more.
 It is great literature.
 The axiom “The medium is the message” seems meaningful here.
-There is a symbiotic (I like using words I learned from Star Trek) relationship between the message and the medium in which it was delivered to us.
+There is a symbiotic relationship between the message and the medium in which it was delivered to us.
 God’s word is delivered to us as art.
 I believe our inarticulate artless expression of faith is a deviation from God’s intent.
 Look at the wonders of creation, the glory of the tabernacle and the temple, and the profound literary beauty of Scripture with God-breathed Words!
 The creator God is the artist God.
 To understand God without his artistry, to reduce him to systematic theology, to separate the message from the medium is not to understand God at all.
 Ultimately, aesthetics and art are about human flourishing.
 They are about Shalom.

 God uses scripture powerfully, profoundly, and uniquely.
 But, He is not bound by scripture.
 The Holy Spirit works through scripture and so many other ways as well.
 The Artist God speaks to us through His art and we reflect His image by making our art.
 That seems a natural way for the Holy Spirit to choose to work.